LibbyH52/Portfolio-Site/readme.md

  My website colour scheme was found here [40.
 Modern and Minimalist](https://visme.co/blog/website-color-schemes/)

- I obtained the background image for my header from [pixabay](https://pixabay.com/illustrations/background-circuit-grey-digital-2426328/)
+ I obtained the background image for my header from [pixabay](https://pixabay.com/illustrations/binary-monitor-particles-blue-1414324/)

- I received some design inspiration from [here](http://seanhalpin.io/).
+ I received some design inspiration from [here](http://seanhalpin.io/) and [here](https://dean451.github.io/)].

  The colour for the bootstrap icon colour was found on [Bootstrap.com](https://getbootstrap.com/docs/4.0/utilities/colors/)

- I got the linkedin icon colour from [linkedin.com](https://brand.linkedin.com/en-us)
+ The code to collapse the Navbar once a user clicks on a link was found on [stackoverflow](https://stackoverflow.com/questions/16877429/twitter-bootstrap-mobile-nav-hide-menu-after-clicking-menu-link) and adapted to utilize ES6 instead of jQuery.